 You must reduce the likelihood of deadlocks occurring when Sales.Prod and Sales.Proc2 execute.

-You need to recommend a solution that meets the data recovery requirement.
-What should you include in the recommendation?
+You need to recommend a solution that addresses the security requirement.
+What should you recommend?